philseeley/boatinstrument/assets/doc/help.md

 If setting time is enabled via the "--enable-set-time" command line option and "Set Time" is enabled in the Advanced Settings, then **sudo** will be used to set the time from "navigation.datetime".

-Additional [documentation](https://philseeley.github.io/docs/boatinstrument/main.html) is available online.
+Additional [documentation](https://philseeley.github.io/docs/boatinstrument/main.html), including any known issues is available online.

 # Issues and Feedback